-An adjustable rate mortgage (ARM) is a mortgage where the interest rate varies on the outstanding loan balance throughout the life of the loan.
-At the start of the loan the rate will stay the same for a set period then the rate will adjust up or down based on a benchmark or index plus an additional spread, called the ARM margin.
-The adjustable rate mortgage is originated with a rate cap, that is the maximum the interest rate can increase too.
+An adjustable-rate mortgage (ARM) is a mortgage where the interest rate varies on the outstanding loan balance throughout the life of the loan.
+At the start of the loan, the rate will stay the same for a set period then the rate will adjust up or down based on a benchmark or index plus an additional spread, called the ARM margin.
+The adjustable-rate mortgage is originated with a rate cap, that is the maximum the interest rate can increase too.
 With ARM’s the rate can also decrease if the index drops.

 Typically, the starting rate is lower than other mortgage products and allows homebuyers the advantage of purchasing a larger home and qualifying for lower monthly payments.
 The ARM does carry some uncertainty to the payment amount once the first adjustment is made.

 Lenders typically offer lower rates on ARM’s comparable to a 30-year fixed-rate mortgage because of the risk of changing market interest rates.
-If you are a first-time homebuyer or you don’t plan on keeping the home over the first initial rate period without refinancing or selling the home, this may be a viable option over a 30-year fixed-rate mortgage and can yield huge cash savings.
+If you are a first-time homebuyer or you don’t plan on keeping the home over the first initial rate period without refinancing or selling the home, this may be a viable option over a 30-year fixed-rate mortgage and can yield substantial cash savings.

 Get a personalized custom loan with the help of our professional loan officers, fast response.
 Online or in person.